A6sT/QuatoBot/README.md

 *A session will be displayed only if the user have at least played 5 maps.
 By default, the sessions will be displayed after 30 minutes of inactivity, but this can be configured using the command ``/edit-session``*

 Users can also decide to set their own channel where they can display their score / sessions.
 This can be done using the ``/personal-channel set [player] [channel]`` and can be removed with the ``/personnal-channel unset`` command.
 Note that the player must be linked to the bot for him to be able to make a personnal channel.

+### Why are some of my scores not registered ?
+The scores made on unranked / unsubmitted map or with specific mods cannot be tracked by the bot if you're not donator on Quaver.